-If a Surbo-equipped automatic vehicle is driven the usual way, the acceleration from rest will be instant, the revs will go a bit higher, and gear kickdown will be quick.
-The improvement will be as in the Dynamometer Test Results, or just about 7 percent improvement.
+Driven the usual way, a Surbo-equipped automatic vehicle will accelerate from rest instantly, rev higher (depending on the gearbox program), and be able to kick down gears easily.
+The improvement will be as in the Dynamometer Test Results, or just about 7 percent.

 Watch the video above showing how an engine revs with Surbo.
 To return to this page afterwards, click the "back" button.
 A Surbo-ed motorcycle has been chosen so that the throttle action and revving on the tachometer can be shown together.
-Note the part-throttle press accelerator/ release accelerator slightly/ press accelerator action to activate the Surbo.
-For cars, just use your right foot to vary the throttle opening in the same way.
+Note the very slight accelerator movements (turn accelerator/ release accelerator slightly/ turn accelerator) to make the Surbo compress the air.
+For cars, press the accelerator to open the throttle, release to close it, and press again to open it.

 Related pages: